 How about that Tax Loss Harvesting?

 One of the features of Betterment is that their computers spend all day looking at the stock market while you are off doing other things.
 Occasionally, this leads to an opportunity to profit from volatility in the market.
 Selling some of your stuff to lock in a tax-deductible loss, while buying the same stuff through other funds so you remain fully invested.

 As of early 2016, I am coming to realize that this feature works much better than I had expected.
 Take a look at this recent snapshot from my account :

 The value of this is significant: a $23k deduction saves me over $7,000 in income taxes right now, which I can use to buy still more investments.
 If this $7,000 goes on to earn a conservative 7% ($490/year), it is already out-earning fees Betterment charges me (0.15% of $275,000 is only $412 per year).
 Forever.
 And that’s just the passive income from the first 16 months of tax loss harvesting.
 Then you also get to keep the principal you saved from the loss harvesting.

 In other words, in my opinion Betterment costs less than nothing to use due to TLH alone, even before you factor in the benefits of the automatic reallocation, better interface, or other features.

 The bottom line is that you save on taxes today but end up with investments which have a lower cost basis.
 This means you’ll have more taxable gains when you eventually sell them But for many of us, this is years down the road in retirement when we have ditched the full-time salary and thus are in a lower tax bracket.

-How this works in practice: So when I file taxes for 2015, I can subtract the $14,682 in short-term capital losses from other gains (such as the rental house I sold this year), or ordinary income.
+How this works in practice: So when I file taxes for 2015, I can subtract the $14,682 in short-term capital losses from other gains (such as the rental house I sold this year), or up to $3000 against ordinary income.
 Betterment sends you a tax statement that you simply plug into your IRS tax forms, Turbo Tax, or hand to your accountant.